gitter-badger/autoloader/docs/contributing.md

 * Provide screenshots or a video, if applicable.
 * File one issue at a time.

 Please do not use the issue trackers for support requests.
-[StackOverflow](http://stackoverflow.com/) is a good place for that.
-Questions should be [tagged "nirvarnia"](http://stackoverflow.com/questions/tagged/nirvarnia).
+There are [better channels](support.md) for those.

 ## Suggest features